Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A man should do his job so well that the living, the dead, and the unborn could do it no better."
+> "Don't take yourself too seriously, pretty soon you can find the humor in our everyday lives."
-> — **Martin Luther King, Jr.**
+> — **Betty White**

 ---